retreaver/core-api-docs/source/includes/_rtb.md

 --------- | ------- | ---------
 reservation_uuid | c6e4ce37-9b49-46af-bd8e-16cb7753499d | The reservation UUID that we are confirming.
-It is received from the first request when the reservation is created. key | 7fc40342-f0a0-4e8f-bf09-b3887eedcb41 | The postback key confirm | true | 'true' will confirm the reservation
+It is received from the first request when the reservation is created. key | 7fc40342-f0a0-4e8f-bf09-b3887eedcb41 | The postback key status | "confirmed" | 'confirmed' will confirm the reservation

 <aside class="notice">
 Reservations can be automatically applied to caps if this behavior is enabled on the postback key.

-Otherwise, they must be explicitly confirm by sending a PUT/PATCH request to the reservation URL with a confirm=true param.
+Otherwise, they must be explicitly confirm by sending a PUT/PATCH request to the reservation URL with a status="confirmed" param.
 </aside>

 <aside class="notice">
 Important: It is possible that a reservation cannot be confirmed if the caps are filled in the time between creation and confirmation.
+Make sure you check the response from the request and see what the status is.
 </aside>